Samsung must pay $400 million in FinFet patent suit

 "We will consider all options to obtain an outcome that is reasonable, including an appeal," Samsung said in a statement.

 Samsung said last month its last generation of chips to use the technology would be a 4-nanometer process that will shrink electronics another notch and boost performance.
-The technology is called FinFET because the transistor communication channel is shaped like a fin.
+The technology is called FinFet because the transistor communication channel is shaped like a fin.
 The transistor component that controls whether current flows through that channel, called the gate, is in effect draped across the fin.

 iHate: CNET looks at how intolerance is taking over the internet.